 On Roman numeral page 24 (xxiv) in the Third Edition or 26 (xxvi) in the Fourth Edition, the authors confirm that Dr. Silkworth was well aware of the physical aspects of alcoholism.
-Page xxiv or xxvi in the Fourth Edition, about a quarter of the way down the page:
+Page xxiv in the Third or xxvi in the Fourth Edition, about a quarter of the way down the page, it says the following: